UCdasec/FaultArm/README.md

 ## Project Introduction

-Asphault is a tool created to automatically detect fault injection vulnerabilities within ARM32 assembly.
+FaultHunter_ASM is a tool created to automatically detect fault injection vulnerabilities within ARM32 assembly.
 The current method of analysis requires an assembly file; however, the aim of this tool is to support the analysis of compiled binaries.

 ### Usage